-Wear a medical ID for type 2 diabetic so people around you will know what to do or who to call in case of emergency.
+Wear a medical ID for type 2 diabetes so people around you will know what to do or who to call in case of emergency.

-If you go to the gym or workout away from your house, make sure to carry your diabetes kit with you and that you have proper insulin storage.
-As mentioned, exercise can also cause an increase in blood sugar levels, and the best way to address such incidents is using insulin.
+If you go to the gym or work out away from your house, make sure to carry your diabetes kit with you and that you have proper insulin storage.
+As mentioned, exercise can also cause an increase in blood sugar levels, and the best way to address such incidents is by using insulin.

 Keep Monitoring Your Condition